Foley Hoag Foundation Guidelines

 - Interest in leveraging support either by making conditional or challenge grants.

 - A focus on Greater Boston and the Washington, D.C.
 Metropolitan area.
 Proposals for Washington will be accepted by invitation-only.

 Because of limited grant resources, and in fairness to all applicants, grants are generally awarded for one year only.
-The Foundation also prefers to fund project-related requests, and is reluctant to support general operations.
+The Foundation prefers project-related requests, but will also consider general operating requests.

 The Foundation meets in December and June of each year.
 The next application deadline is April 1, followed by a fall application deadline of October 1.
 The Boston program employs an open application process.
 Proposals from Washington-based organizations will be considered by invitation-only.

 Organizations interested in applying to the foundation are welcome to contact staff prior to applying.